 A new Write Out Loud night - in the West Midlands!

 Write Out Loud is coming to the West Midlands!
-A new monthly Write Out Loud night is to be launched early next year in Worcester.
+A new monthly Write Out Loud night is to be launched later this month in Worcester.
 It will be organised by Jan Scrine, and will take place at the History and Heritage Pod at Crowngate, on Monday 24 January, from 7-9pm.

 The Worcester Write Out Loud flyer says: “For those who would like to share their own work, poems or short pieces, or read someone else’s – or just listen … with a cuppa and biscuits at half-time.
 A vague theme to get the first half going, then free rein.
 Comments/discussion may flow, but it’s an informal get-together, not a critical workshop!”